sergiogcharles/sergiogcharles.github.io/_pages/about.md

 social: true  # includes so cial icons at the bottom of the page
 ---

 I am a recent graduate of Stanford University, where I studied mathematics and computer science, with a concentration in artificial intelligence and machine learning.
 I will be returning to complete my co-terminal Masters in statistics.
 I am particularly interested in mathematical modeling, probability theory, stochastic processes, and optimization theory.
 I have also done research in pure mathematics, reinforcement learning and natural language processing.
-I am seeking opportunities in machine learning and quantitative finance, e.g. quant hedge fund, high frequency trading, and market maker roles.
-In the fall, I will be working at [QuantRes Asset Management](https://quantres.com/) as a quantitative trading intern.
+I am seeking new opportunities in machine learning.
+In the fall, I will be working at [QuantRes Asset Management](https://quantres.com/) as a quantitative research intern.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.